weechm/stan-beginners/case_study/Case-Study-Version-2-.md

 #### What does Stan do?

-Stan works by running complex calculations in the background of our code.
-First you complie a stan model, then you send data to stan and it will run the model and then stan will send back any important information.
+Stan works by running complex Marcov chain Monte Carlo algorithums to calculate the log probability density function.

 #### What does Stan code look like?